|

-In most cases, customers have good reasons for their problems.
+In most cases, customers have good reasons for their complaints.
 When face-to-face, the Customer Service Rep has more advantage of using body language.
 On the telephone, the Customer Service Rep needs to have a pleasant voice besides excellent listening and speaking skills.
 Role play with somebody using the conversation below.
-Read Recommendations
+Read Recommendations.

-Customer: I have received the same statement with 50 dollars overcharge again.
+Customer: I've received the same statement with 50 dollars overcharge again.
 I called up twice last month for the same problem.

 Customer Rep: Good morning, Madam.
 This is Ray.
-I understand you are having a problem.
+I understand you're having a problem.
 But I need your name first.
 What's your name please?

 Customer: All they do is ask for name.
-Of course, I will give my name.
+Of course, I'll give you my name.
 But I also need your name.
 What's your name?

 Customer Rep: My name is Ray.